solana-labs/solana/docs/src/apps/backwards-compatibility.md

 Solana provides publicly available RPC API nodes for all developers to use.
-The Solana team will make their best effort to communicate any changes to the host, port, rate-limiting behavior, availability, etc. However, we recommend that developers rely on their own validator nodes to discourage centralized usage of Solana operated nodes.
+The Solana team will make their best effort to communicate any changes to the host, port, rate-limiting behavior, availability, etc. However, we recommend that developers rely on their own validator nodes to discourage dependence upon Solana operated nodes.

 #### Local cluster scripts and Docker images

-Breaking changes will be limited to minor version updates.
-Patch updates should always be backwards compatible.
+Breaking changes will be limited to `MINOR` version updates. `PATCH` updates should always be backwards compatible.

 ### Exceptions